 Enter Leninism.
 Lenin had the advantage of witnessing the actual growth of capitalism that Marx had predicted, and saw it emerge in a way not anticipated by Marx.
 He saw the imperialist instincts of Capitalism expand into large multi and trans national corporations that acquire land and resources around the world, draining those resources and using their labour for the benefit of the Western Capitalism systems.

 And it’s with Lenin that we also see the notion of the Vanguard.
 This is a group of the proletariat that are conscious of this worldly situation, and their role is to enlighten and waken up the masses that are still under the yoke of Capitalism.
 The problem is, who is going to form the Vanguard?
 And how will they (how did they) resolve disputes?
-You guessed it.
-Killing.
+By killing rivals, of course.
 Though the Vanguard is supposed to be a revolutionary tool of the working class, the Vanguard is obviously not that.
 Tools are usually wielded by the user, so that they can direct it.
 How can the uneducated masses know better than the Vanguard members?
 And so how can the masses lead the Vanguard if they are ignorant of the class struggle, and hence ignorant of the need for a Vanguard?

 Does this ring yet another bell?
-Are we not in the midst of woke culture where a black people like Thomas Sowell refuses to be seen as a victim, or Candice Owens refuses to play the game, and is ostracised and demonised as a race traitor, a ‘porch monkey’, by the very people that want to rescue them?
+Are we not in the midst of woke culture where a black people like Thomas Sowell refuses to be seen as a victim, where many refuse to play the game, and are ostracised and demonised as a race traitors, a ‘porch monkeys’, by the very people that want to rescue them?
 How dare you black people be so unappreciative.
 The Vanguard (Marxist BLM today, Marxist Black Panthers yesterday) is there to help you, but you resist its efforts!
-You are an enemy of the system, a negative conflict to my positive, and to resolve this conflict you must be re-educated or you must go.
+You are an enemy of the system, a negative to my positive, and to resolve this conflict you must be re-educated or you must go.
 Referring again to the Bret Weinstein case, he was and is a progressive, a lefty, but he criticised a flaw in the dogma, and over night became a ‘Nazi’.